-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

 "If it's not safe for healthy people to go in there, then how come it's safe for healthy people to stay in there?" said Kevin Connolly, whose 81-year-old father-in-law is in the facility.
 Connolly said experts from the CDC and Life Care should ask themselves whether they would want their loved ones there under the circumstances.

 "If it's safe for my father-in-law to be in there, go in there.
-Mike Pence, go sleep in the room next to my father-in-law for the next week, if it's safe," Connolly said, after the vice president announced plans to visit the region, but not Life Care Center, earlier this week.
+Mike Pence, go sleep in the room next to my father-in-law for the next week, if it's safe," Connolly said, after the vice president announced plans to visit the region, but not Life Care Centre, earlier this week.
 "And if it's not safe, then do something about it.
 No tweets and press conferences.
 Where are the boots on the ground?"

 The City of Kirkland announced Friday that a federal "strike team" of doctors, nurses and other medical personnel would be sent to the facility this weekend to assist Life Care staffers who have self-quarantined there.